Skip to main content

 • It causes a characteristic taste (not pleasant for most people) in drinking water.

-• It forms precipitation that encrusts or clogs water pipes and equipment such as heaters, irons and appliances.
-This precipitation increases as the water warms up.
+• It forms precipitates that foul or clog water pipes and equipment such as heaters, irons and appliances.
+This precipitation increases as the water heats up.

-• The positive charges of the hardness cause it to bind to phosphates, which are strongly anionic.
+• The positive charges of hardness cause them to bind to phosphates, which are strongly anionic.
 Since the action of most detergents depends on phosphates or other anionic surfactants, hardness decreases their effectiveness.

 • Hardness is also a problem for reverse osmosis equipment, due to its insolubility when the concentrations of bicarbonates, carbonates, sulfates, fluorides or silicates are appreciable.